What courses can I do after this?

 The International Foundation Programme provides an ideal route to a variety of undergraduate programmes at universities* in the UK and worldwide.
 These programmes include:

 • International Relations

 • Computing and Information Systems

 *Most universities have their own application criteria and processes.
-We advise you to speak to the university direct to ensure you are eligible and find out if there are any specific grades you will need to achieve.
+We advise you to speak to the university directly to ensure you are eligible and find out if there are any specific grades you will need to achieve.
 To find out which universities accept the IFP for entry consideration, please visit www.londoninternational.ac.uk

-Our students gone on to study at institutions such as LSE, Durham, Warwick, St Andrews, Edinburgh and SOAS.
+Our students have gone on to study at institutions such as LSE, Durham, Warwick, St Andrews, Edinburgh and SOAS.